codaris/ic-label-creator/CUSTOM_CHIPS_GUIDE.md

 # Custom Chip Definitions Guide

 This guide explains how to define custom chips directly in your HTML markup without modifying `chips.js`.

 ## Quick Start

-There are two ways to define custom chips:
+You can define chips in two ways:

-1. **Create a new chip from scratch** - Define all pins for a custom chip
+1. **Create a new chip from scratch** — Define all pins for a custom chip
-2. **Extend an existing chip** - Override specific pins of an existing chip
+2. **Extend an existing chip** — Override specific pins of an existing chip

 ## Creating a New Custom Chip

-Define a completely new chip by specifying the package type and pin definitions:
+Define a completely new chip by specifying the package type and pin definitions directly in HTML:

 ```html
 <ic-chip package="DIP14" label="PLA" description="custom" type="pla">